Main content start

 • Set up Gradescope accounts for the course.

-• On the Canvas Assignment tab for each class, confirm that the Course Coordinator has created assignments for discussion attendance by week, problem sets, or lab scores and mute assignments by going into the Grades tab.
+• On the Canvas Assignment tab for each class, confirm that the Course Administrator has created assignments for discussion attendance by week, problem sets, or lab scores and mute assignments by going into the Grades tab.
 Unmute scores to release them to students.

 During Quarter:

 • Attend weekly lab TA meetings to discuss organizational issues.
 Check in with TAs after they have completed the lab.
-If changes to the written lab instructions are necessary (e.g., for clarity or accuracy), edit the report and let Chaya know about the changes.
+If changes to the written lab instructions are necessary (e.g., for clarity or accuracy), edit the report and let the Lab Manager know about the changes.
 Upload the lab to Canvas and make it available to students very soon after the lab meeting ends, and no later than 6 pm on the day of the meeting.

 • Carefully review TA-written problem set solutions and rubrics before they are made available to other TAs and students.